Student Life

 How much is the UCAS application fee?

-When do UCAS applications close?
+When do UCAS applications open and close?

-What is required for UCAS application?
+What is required for a UCAS application?

 As detailed above, your UCAS application consists of six main sections: